 An important part of your septic system is the drainfield.
 The drainfield is largely responsible for hosting and holding water from the septic tank that will eventually be absorbed into the surrounding soil.
 When you overload your system, or if your system isn’t working properly, the drainfield can become negatively affected.

-As a homeowner, it’s important to know and recognize the signs of drainfield problems.
+As a homeowner, it’s important to know and recognize the signs of drainfield problems and fix the issue.

 Don’t Turn a Blind Eye to Drainfield Red Flags

 - Sewage Odors: Whether it’s indoors or outdoors, sewage odors are a big, smelly, red flag.

 - Standing Water or Wet Spots: Keep an eye out for anything slimy, standing water, or recurring wet spots in your yard.

 - Slow Flushing Toilets: Annoying AND problematic.
 Slow flushing toilets are definitely a sign that something isn’t working properly.

 - Slow Drainage In Sink or Tubs: This is another red flag that something in your septic system isn’t working properly, whether it be a drainfield issue or a clogged pipe.